TurboSource-Marialis/machtiani/README.md

 In the last example, you can don't have to select `pure-chat` to have a conversation with a markdown file

-You could have ran the command as
+You could have run the command as

 ```
 machtiani --markdown /tmp/response2567089509/response.md